 FOREVER//NOW is a contested idea that we invite you to think widely about, there are many ways to perceive it.

-FORMAT19 is delighted to announce the winners of the Open Call Awards
+FORMAT19 are delighted to announce the winners of the Portfolio Review Awards